AICC/CMI-5_Spec_Current/cmi5_runtime.md

 ##9.2 Actor
 The Actor object will be defined by the LMS.
 The Actor object for all statements with CMI-5 defined verbs MUST be of type "Agent" and MUST contain an account object.

-Example of usage in a statement:
+An Example of usage in a statement:

 ```javascript
 {